 Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

-Palantir is en vogue right now, and with it, cargo-culting externally-legible elements of its culture, especially “Forward Deployed Engineering”.
-Lots of companies are trying to imitate this, and I've had founders reach out for advice on whether they should do this model for their startup.
+Palantir is en vogue right now.
+So of course, folks are cargo-culting elements of its culture, especially “Forward Deployed Engineering”.
+Lots of companies are trying to imitate this, and some other founders have even reached out to me for advice on whether they, too, should do this model for their startup.

 Slapping a title on your field team because it sounds cool is one thing – building a truly “Forward Deployed” culture is another.
 It doesn’t work without complete commitment to the benefits and costs, and unless you’re willing to accept all of them, you're engaging in thin imitation – just sparkling Sales Engineering – and shouldn’t expect to achieve the same results.